GoogleCloudPlatform/istio-samples/internal-load-balancer/README.md

  38s
 ```

-3. Get the Kubernetes services corresponding to the two Istio Gateways.
-You should see two gatweay services, both with an `EXTERNAL_IP` field.
+4. Get the Kubernetes services corresponding to the two Istio Gateways.
+You should see two gateway services, both with an `EXTERNAL_IP` field.
 The `istio-ilbgateway` external IP is only "external" to its own VPC. **Note** - it may take several minutes to for the external IP to appear - in the meantime, you will see `<pending>` while the load balancers are provisioned.

 ```
 $ kubectl get service -n istio-system | grep gateway